Datagen-Project/DataGen-Smart-Contracts/README.md

 - Many contracts have a comment section you must read to test them in the correct way.
 - If there is a time manipulation of the blockchian in the test you need to restart the blockchain to get it pass every time you run a test, for this reason some tests need to be done one by one.

+Check the [API documentation](https://github.com/Datagen-Project/DataGen-Smart-Contracts/wiki/Smart-Contracts-API) for more info on the code.

 ## Licensing